dwbond/advisor/README.md

 #### Matters of Functionality

-* how do you make coreqs work? right now it assumes that a coreq has to come first, but that's obviously not how they work
-* there are going to be some issues if you can name a trajectory, but each semester is actually a trajectory...
-* Display when the student is going to graduate, and accept the semester number for trajectories
+* coreqs are listed with each model already, but there must be javascript on the page preventing students from selecting a course without selecting another in order for that to mean anything
 * Add support for APs, and fix the "login required" stuff
 * Javascript to count the number of credits selected

 #### Forms and Views

-* some sort of javascript on the comparison page
+* JavaScript on the comparison page so that selected trajectories are loaded immediately
+* Analytic functions for comparing trajectories and some corresponding d3 visualization
-* Forms on the index and create pages need to submit information
+* Forms on the index and create pages need to submit **actually** information
 * Forms on index and create pages also need to expand to an additional fields;
 also needs to take into consideration the max available, show alerts
-* does the create page need to reload in between submissions? ajax or a new page?  **different page for now, that might actually be "better"**
+* Create page requires AJAX, allowing for continual reloading until program(s) are completed, then redirect to a student's main page.
 * LDAP auth/login
 * comparison page needs some lovely analytics on the compared trajectories for the user